Alastair-F-Smith/petstore-API-testing/Readme.md

 A project to test functionality of the [pet store API](https://petstore3.swagger.io).
 Currently, tests endpoints for finding and adding pets as well as for creating users and logging in.

+The purpose of this repository is primarily to gain experience working with API testing tools in Java.
+As such a third-party API is being used to develop tests against.
+This third-party API does not necessarily adhere to best-practices in API development and responses returned by the API are not necessarily consistent with the specifications in its Swagger documentation.
+To keep the focus on developing tests, the tests in this repository verify the API's behaviour as-is, rather than as specified.

 ## Getting Started

 ### Prerequisites